balunist/mbp_docs2/source/options/fill-faces.rst

 .. role:: blue

 This is an SVG export option, :blue:`Fill Faces`.
-When selected the faces will be filled with their corresponding selected color.
-Use it to highlight features like insets, cutouts or top face (perimeter).
+When selected, the faces will be filled with their corresponding selected color.
+Use it to highlight features like insets, cutouts, or top faces (perimeter).

 .. image:: /_static/images/colors.png
     :width: 40%